 $35 |

-- The Scout fee is $50 and includes lunch, 2+ program areas (weather and staffing permitted; some program areas have an extra fee), a merit badge class
+- Scouts select 1 merit badge class and 2 program areas (weather and staffing permitted; some program areas have an extra fee)

-- There is no fee for merit badge counselors.
-Volunteers are needed to have a successful event.
-Each troop needs to provide at least one volunteer.
+- Volunteers are essential for a successful event.
+Every troop needs to provide at least one merit badge counselor.
+Sign up using the registration link.

-- Payments are made online with a credit card or electronic check.
+- Payments can be made online using a credit card or an electronic check.
 Council refund policy.

 Click on a date to register: